apoca/lambda-resize-image/README.md

 3. `brew install imagemagick`
 4. `$ serverless offline start`

-Note that you will need to have installed serverless globally.
+Note that you will need to be into the root repository.
 The last command (4.) will spin up an [serverless-offline](https://github.com/dherault/serverless-offline) version of an API Gateway, that will simulates the real one.
 Once running you can see all requests on your command line.

 ### Example request